trabdlkarim/pycalco/README.md

-# PyCalco
-A powerful arithmetic expressions evaluator.
+# A Powerful Arithmetic Expressions Evaluator